NikolasEnt/Algorithm-Collection/README.md

 # Algorithms

 This repository is a personal collection of classical algorithms.
 It will be constantly supplemented.
+The collection can be used to recall algorithms for coding interview or for practice.

 ## Categories